-35) DDS307 Pre-clinical Oral Surgery-I & Pain Control (2 cr. /h.)
+30) BDS306 Pre-clinical Oral Surgery I & Pain Control

 This preclinical course introduces the student to oral surgery and prepares him/her for clinical experience with dentoalveolar surgery.
 The student will learn to assess the patient, diagnose and treat basic oral surgical problems encountered in general practice.
 In addition to this, the goal of this course is to learn the pharmacology and toxicology of dental local anesthetic drugs and the proper techniques for their administration during dental extraction and related procedures.